Posts tagged overscheduled

 What Happens When Your Time is Crammed and Overscheduled?

 In general, I’m a pretty good manager of my time.
 However, something surprising happened to me this past weekend.
-My husband and I sat down to discuss our summer fun and vacation plans.
+My husband and I sat down to discuss our summer plans and activities.
 Even though I was looking forward to all the things we wanted to do, I found myself getting very stressed, even a little freaked out.
 As we started looking at dates, I saw weekends disappearing.

-So, as Steve and I planned, instead of feeling happy and excited, I felt anxious.
-While this wasn’t pleasant to experience or watch, it was important to identify what I was feeling, understand the significance, and embrace being uncomfortable.
-By doing that I realized that I am the guardian of my own white space.
+As Steve and I planned, instead of feeling happy and excited, I felt anxious.
+This wasn’t pleasant to experience or watch.
+However, it was important to identify what I was feeling, understand the significance, and embrace being uncomfortable.
+By doing that, I realized that I am the guardian of my own white space.
 Duh.
 No one is saying, “Linda, you have to schedule every waking moment on your calendar.”
-In fact, my body had a visceral reaction when I thought I was going to over-schedule my time.
-My reaction was so intense (and impossible to ignore) that it prevented me from making all of the decisions we wanted to make.
+In fact, my body had a visceral reaction when I thought I was going to overschedule my time.
+My response was so intense (and impossible to ignore) that it prevented me from making all of the decisions we wanted to make.

 How much white space do you need?
 How do you manage and protect your time?
 I’d love to hear your thoughts.
-Come join our conversation.
+Join our conversation.